-This course for students who have completed a year (or more) of training on a band instrument and are comfortable reading standard music notation written for their instrument of choice (flute, clarinet, trumpet, French horn, bass clarinet, saxophone, baritone, trombone, bass or percussion).
-Please note that piano and guitar are not concert band instruments.
-Students who play and own their violin, viola, or cello are welcome to join the ensemble.
-Students will play music from a variety of genres but the focus will be on traditional concert band repertoire.
+This course is intended for students who have completed a year (or more) of training on a band instrument and are comfortable reading standard music notation written for their instrument of choice.
+Students will play music from a variety of genres including rock, pop, and more traditional concert band repertoire.
 Public performances are a part of the course requirements and will include at least 2 school concerts and as well as participation in district events.
-This is a touring ensemble in which students will have the opportunity to travel other parts of the world to participate in music festivals.
+This is a touring ensemble in which students will have the opportunity to travel other parts of the world to participate in music festivals in which they can further develop their skills.